Garrett Hampson Preview, Player Props: Marlins vs. Phillies

 - The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in the league.

-- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (156 total, 1.1 per game).
+- Phillies pitchers combine to give up 158 home runs (1.1 per game), the 10th-fewest in the league.

-- The left-hander last pitched on Wednesday, Aug.
-30 against the Los Angeles Angels, when he went 4 2/3 innings, allowing three earned runs while giving up seven hits.
+- The righty last pitched on Saturday against the Milwaukee Brewers, when he tossed 4 2/3 innings, allowing seven earned runs while giving up eight hits.

-- In 14 games this season, the 26-year-old has amassed an ERA of 3.48, with 8.3 strikeouts per nine innings.
-Opponents are batting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.